isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 These commands can also modify hosts from the JSON configuration independently from the hosts database.
-The changes provided in the JSON configuration are volatile and can be made permanent by sending the config-write command.
+The changes provided in the JSON configuration are volatile and can be made permanent by sending the :isccmd:`config-write` command.

 For a description of proposed future commands, see the `Control API Requirements <https://gitlab.isc.org/isc-projects/kea/wikis/designs/commands>`__